 It’s the constant, daily, low-grade stress just based on the circumstances of our life that’s causing us to not feel well.
-In fact, we now know that stress is the main underlying factor in the majority of lifestyle diseases today.
+In fact, we now know that stress is the main underlying factor in the majority of lifestyle diseases today, including fatigue.

 Here’s why: while our minds can perceive and differentiate stressful situations, our bodies can’t.
 Meaning, our minds know the difference between needing to run away from a tiger and being cut off on the highway.
 But our bodies perceive them equally and thus respond equally the same way.

 That's because your body has only one stress response.
 It reacts to all stressors (whether real or imagined) in the exact same way—by activating the sympathetic branch of your nervous system known as “fight or flight mode”.
 Every time we are stressed, our bodies automatically enter fight or flight mode, getting us ready, for instance, to either engage in battle or run away from it.

 Breathing is one of the best ways to combat the chronic stress response.
 That's because it activates the parasympathetic response - the "rest and digest mode".

 The 4-7-8 Breathing Technique

 Oxygen intake is incredibly critical for efficient and consistent energy generation.
 This breathing technique helps to increase oxygen intake and, more importantly, helps to instantly calm your nervous system so that, even when your mind perceives stress, your body doesn’t signal the stress response.

 There is a lot of evidence that shows that when you double the count of your exhale vs. inhale, it calms the vagus nerve, one of the main connections between the brain and the body.
 This allows the body to remain calm, not activate the stress response, even though your brain is stressed out.